JPL-WVCC/matchup_pge/util/README.txt

   where the data is
   /raid15/leipan/ingest

+. how to get data from weather to mozart the rsync command (ran under weather:/raid15/leipan/ingest/VIIRS/1) rsync -rave  "ssh -i ~/.ssh/msas.pem" -a * ops@3.84.50.148:/data/input/VIIRS/1/1/.

-. to ingest for wvcc, goto its mozart from higgs: ssh -i ~/.ssh/msas.pem ops@3.84.50.148 cd /data/input
+. to ingest data for wvcc, goto its mozart from higgs: ssh -i ~/.ssh/msas.pem ops@3.84.50.148 cd /data/input